 2. Where are you now?

-This question is critical to identify your starting point.
+This question is critical to identifying your starting point.
 It collects information about SKILLS you and your horse already HAVE.
 It also establishes under which conditions the problem is not a problem.

 You may not know the answers to those questions right away.
 Actually, it may be safer to assume that you don’t.